 One of our mediators will meet with both or all participants in the mediation process separately at first in an Initial Mediation Meeting in order to hear their view of the situation for which they are wanting to use mediation; to explain to them how mediation is structured in a way that enables an effective conversation about the issue and supports creative thinking towards resolving it, and finally, to look at what possibilities there may be for resolution even if there is not agreement to come to a Joint Mediation Meeting to discuss it.

 If there is agreement by all or most people involved in the situation then a Joint Mediation Meeting will be held at a neutral venue, usually lasting up to 3 hours, in which the focus at all times will be towards creating a resolution of the present difficulties within the situation, so that the future will be more satisfactory for all involved.
 The outcome is entirely created by the participants in the process and as such is far more likely to be carried through as each person has played an active part in creating it, and so can see why it will work and why the previous situation did not work.

 This is one of the main benefits of Equality and Diversity Mediation in that an imposed outcome, arising from a hearing or legal action may simply lead to actions being taken to satisfy the ruling rather than because it is understood by all involved to be the best way forward.
-When an outcome is imposed it means the 'spirit' of the action required is not likely to be one of understanding and co-operation and so it is more possible that other failures will exist in other parts of the service or business in the future because the understanding of the root cause of the initial problem has not been addressed.
+When an outcome is imposed it means the 'spirit' of the action required is not likely to be one of understanding and co-operation and so it is more possible that other failures will exist in other parts of the service or business in the future because the understanding of the root cause of the initial problem has not been discussed and addressed.